-If any one of Joseph’s churches had committed even one-tenth of their time, money or energy to the study of the tribes surrounding the Hill Cumorah or the Zelph location, they would have already discovered supporting evidence for The Book of Mormon.
+If any one of Joseph’s churches had committed even one-tenth of their time, money or energy to the study of the tribes surrounding the Hill Cumorah, they would have already discovered supporting evidence for The Book of Mormon.

 As it stands, the Lord did not want them to find supporting evidence while The Book of Mormon was solely associated with the Mormon Church.
-The Book belongs to the body of Christ, and as soon as it is not associated with the Mormon Church, the evidence will be forth coming.
+The Book belongs to the body of Christ, and as soon as it is no longer associated with the Mormon Church, the evidence will come.